There are affiliate links in here. I get a small commission if you purchase through them.

 There are SO MANY temples in Kyoto, it’s just ridiculous.
 One temple a day or one day of temples, you can’t go wrong either way.
 They are everywhere, so seeing them shouldn’t really be a problem.
 If you go early, you probably won’t see many other people there, either.

 - Pick a few that you definitely want to see.
-If you go in one day, figure out the most efficient way to see them.
+If you go in one day, figure out the most efficient way to get to them.
 Bike, subway, walk?
+Plan out your route, too.

 - Go early, there will probably be a lot less people.